 There is no cure for Ménière disease.
 However, making some lifestyle changes can help prevent or reduce attacks.

 Eating a low-salt (sodium) diet helps reduce the fluid pressure in your inner ear.
 This can help control symptoms of Ménière disease.
-Your provider may recommend cutting back to 1500 to 2000 mg of sodium per day.
+Your provider may recommend cutting back to 1,500 mg to 2,000 mg of sodium per day.
 This is about ¾ teaspoon (4 grams) of salt.

 Start by taking the salt shaker off your table, and do not add any extra salt to foods.
 You get plenty from the food you eat.